 Structured notes with significant short options positions or increasing leverage will not be purchased, and in no case will structured notes exceed 5% of portfolio value.
-Structured notes issued by the U.S. Government (treasuries and agencies) will be considered allowable investments, and are exempt from the 5% restriction.
+Structured notes issued by the U.S. Government (treasuries and agencies) will be considered allowable investments, and are restricted to 25%.